 DIY: fat balls for the birds

-Bees desperately need our help - and we need them.
-Bee numbers are declining because we have fewer flowers and plants outdoors and because they are being killed by pesticides and diseases.
-If the bees have no food, we have a big problem.
-So do your bit and plant one of the bee-friendly plants in your garden.
+Bees desperately need our help, and we need theirs as well.
+Bee numbers are declining because we have fewer wildflowers and plants outdoors and there are harmful pesticides and diseases in the ecosystem.
+If the bees die out and can't pollinate our fruit and vegetable plants, we'll have a big problem on our hands.
+So do your bit and plant one of these bee-friendly plants in your garden.

-Hedgehogs, toads, salamanders, butterflies, mice.
-Before you know it you’ve transformed your garden into a zoo.
-Not everyone's keen on them, but not all small creatures are unwelcome visitors.
+Hedgehogs, toads, salamanders, butterflies and mice — before you know it, you’ve transformed your garden into a wildlife centre.
+Granted, they're not everyone's cup of tea, but not all small creatures have to be unwelcome visitors.
 Did you know that hedgehogs get rid of slugs, for example?
-Lend a helping hand, but let nature do its thing.
-Read more about how to attract animals and gently encourage them to leave your garden.
+Lend a helping hand where you can, but also allow nature do its thing.
+Read about how to attract animals to your garden, and gently encourage harmful ones and uninvited guests on their way.

-Slugs and snails are the sort of wildlife that you prefer not to have in your garden.
-They’re way too keen on nibbling your fresh leaves.
-But you can’t blame them for coming to visit, so take a look at our six slug and snail-friendly tips for persuading them to move to another garden. (sorry neighbour!)
+Slugs and snails are the sort of wildlife we could do without: they’re way too keen on nibbling our plants' young, fresh leaves.
+You can’t blame them for coming to visit, though, so take a look at our six slug and snail-friendly tips for persuading them to move on.